Jeyatharsini/splunk-sdk-android/README.md

-At the time of writing this, the current release size is 470 KB , but I feel we can get this much smaller by stripping out unrequired functionality.For instance , I have already stripped out the XML and CSV ResultsReaders , and just provided the JSON ResultsReader.The ANT build script builds the the gson-2.1.jar file into the Android SDK release jar file.So developers only have to deal with 1 single jar file for development and production distribution.
+At the time of writing this, the current release size is 470 KB , but I feel we can get this much smaller by stripping out unrequired functionality.For instance , I have already stripped out the XML and CSV ResultsReaders , and just provided the JSON ResultsReader.The ANT build script builds the gson-2.1.jar file into the Android SDK release jar file.So developers only have to deal with 1 single jar file for development and production distribution.